It is a procedure that results in the intentional destruction of the thyroid gland.

-This production can be stopped or mitigated by either taking medications (antithyroid drugs), removing the thyroid gland (thyroidectomy), or destroying it completely with radioactive iodine.
+This product can be stopped or mitigated by either taking medications (antithyroid drugs), removing the thyroid gland (thyroidectomy), or destroying it entirely with radioactive iodine.

-In this way, radioactive iodine is a powerful therapy that results in intentional damage to the tissue of the thyroid gland.
+In this way, radioactive iodine is a powerful therapy that results in intentional damage to the thyroid gland tissue.
 As you may suspect, the destruction of your gland with radioactive iodine is associated with some side effects and is not without risks.

-It may seem like a barbaric treatment, but it has been around since the 1940s and is often used to treat hyperthyroidism and thyroid cancer.
-It is considered a “definitive” treatment for hyperthyroidism, as is thyroidectomy.
+It may seem like a brutal treatment, but it has been around since the 1940s and is often used to treat hyperthyroidism and thyroid cancer.
+It is considered a “definitive” treatment for hyperthyroidism, as is a thyroidectomy.

 For the most part, if done correctly and if proper precautions are taken after the procedure, it is safe.

-However, there are some groups of people who should not use radioactive iodine, and this group includes pregnant women, women who are breastfeeding, and patients who are unstable or in a thyroid crisis.
+However, some groups of people should not use radioactive iodine, and this group includes pregnant women, women who are breastfeeding, and patients who are unstable or in a thyroid crisis.

-Radioactive iodine has been studied extensively in a variety of different thyroid diseases, situations, doses, and ages, studies dating back to the 1950s.
+Radioactive iodine has been studied extensively in various thyroid diseases, situations, doses, and ages, studies dating back to the 1950s.

-For “low” doses of radioactive iodine used to treat hyperthyroidism (eg, 10-30 mCi), the risk of malignancies appears negligible in most studies and meta-analyzes.
+For “low” doses of radioactive iodine used to treat hyperthyroidism (e.g., 10-30 mCi), the risk of malignancies appears negligible in most studies and meta-analyses.

-I-131 therapy is generally for outpatients, and recipients are instructed to follow some basic hygiene and safety precautions for varying periods of time after therapy.
+I-131 therapy is generally for outpatients, and recipients are instructed to follow some basic hygiene and safety precautions for varying periods after treatment.

 How is radioactive iodine used for individual conditions?

-Radioactive iodine treatment of hyperthyroidism : Perhaps one of the most common uses for radioactive iodine is as a therapy to treat hyperthyroidism.
-As we discussed, radioactive iodine produces complete and irreversible damage to the thyroid gland.
+Radioactive iodine treatment of hyperthyroidism: Perhaps one of the most common uses for radioactive iodine is a therapy to treat hyperthyroidism.
+As discussed, radioactive iodine produces complete and irreversible damage to the thyroid gland.

 Because of this, you should consider all the options and therapies available to you before undergoing this procedure.